-The Traverse des Sioux is a naturally crossing point at a bend in the Minnesota River.
+The Traverse des Sioux is a natural crossing point at a bend in the Minnesota River.
 It was called Traverse by the French and Oiyuwega by the Dakota.
 In both cases the word means crossing.
 This was an important place for the Dakota and traders alike because it bound together the great forests of the east and vast prairies of the west.
-For the traders is was distinguished as a gateway into the fur country and for the Dakota it was the meeting place for their ancient trading paths.
+For the traders is was distinguished as a gateway into the fur country and for the Dakota it was the meeting place of their ancient trading paths.

 At the time of the treaty in 1851, Traverse des Sioux was the village of a band of Sisseton Dakota led by chief Red Iron.
 The village had been founded when one group of Sissetons living at Lake Traverse had broken into two factions over a dispute.
 Traders had established themselves at Traverse des Sioux as early as the second half of the 18th century.
 The first permanent trading post was established by Louis Provencalle around 1815.
 He was then followed by several other traders.
 In 1843, the Reverend Stephen R. Riggs established a permanent mission at Traverse des Sioux.

 Historian Thomas Hughes described Traverse des Sioux as it was in 1851: “The neatly painted school building of this mission, the residences of the two missionaries, and of the trader Alexander Graham, four old log store buildings, with dilapidated log stables in their rear, the trading establishments of Provencalle, Faribault, and others, scattered along the hillside, two or three cabins of the French voyageurs, and some twenty to thirty Indian lodges, comprised all there was of Traverse des Sioux when the commissioners landed here.”